Ehsan-U/LinkedIn-Bot/README.md

 # LinkedIn-Bot
-## Linkedin Bot Automation and Scraping Script
-## Scrapes profiles, saves to database and implements browser automation.
+## Linkedin Automation and Scraping Script!
+Scrapes profiles, saves to database and implements browser automation.